-UPDATE — SEPTEMBER 2025: The EU’s AI Factory initiative, first announced in late 2024 under the EuroHPC Joint Undertaking, has now advanced into implementation, with several sites beginning operations and others moving through negotiations.
+UPDATE — SEPTEMBER 2025: The EU’s AI Factory initiative, first announced in late 2024 under the EuroHPC Joint Undertaking, has now advanced into implementation.
+Also, several sites have begun operations with others moving through negotiations.

-After the December 2024 review, a number of the seven original proposals were cleared for the next stage, with Finland, Germany, and Italy among the first to launch pilot AI Factories in summer 2025.
-These hubs are already focusing on priority sectors such as healthcare and manufacturing, using EuroHPC’s upgraded supercomputers to develop and test generative AI models aligned with EU standards.
+After the December 2024 review, a number of the seven original proposals were cleared for the next stage.
+Finland, Germany, and Italy are among the first to launch pilot AI Factories in summer 2025.
+These hubs are already focusing on priority sectors such as healthcare and manufacturing.
+They’re using EuroHPC’s upgraded supercomputers to develop and test generative AI models aligned with EU standards.

-A second call for proposals, which closed on February 1, 2025, drew interest from Cyprus and Slovenia, expanding the pool of candidate countries.
+A second call for proposals drew interest from Cyprus and Slovenia, expanding the pool of candidate countries.
 EuroHPC also increased its funding envelope beyond the original €2.1 billion, tying AI Factory resources to broader exascale supercomputing deployments, including LUMI (Finland) and Leonardo (Italy), both of which are receiving AI-specific upgrades.

-The European AI Office established a dedicated coordination task force in June 2025, linking the Factories directly to AI Act enforcement.
-This ensures that the sites operate not just as research and innovation hubs, but also as compliance-aware development environments, helping SMEs and startups build models that meet EU regulatory requirements.
+The European AI Office established a dedicated coordination task force, linking the Factories directly to AI Act enforcement.
+This ensures that the sites operate not just as research and innovation hubs.
+But also as compliance-aware development environments, helping SMEs and startups build models that meet EU regulatory requirements.

 ORIGINAL NEWS POST: